fangwei123456/spikingjelly/docs/source/activation_based_en/migrate_from_legency.rst

 Step Mode and Propagation Patterns
 -------------------------------------------
-All modules in old version (``<=0.0.0.0.12``) of SpikingJelly are the single-step modules by defaule, excpet for the module has the prefix ``MultiStep``.\
+All modules in the old version (``<=0.0.0.0.12``) of SpikingJelly are the single-step modules by default, except for the module that has the prefix ``MultiStep``.\

 The new version of SpikingJelly does not use the prefix to distinguish the single/multi-step module.
-Now the step mode is controled by the module itself, which is \
+Now the step mode is controlled by the module itself, which is \
 the attribute ``step_mode``.
 Refer to :doc:`../activation_based_en/basic_concept` for more details.

 Hence, there is no multi-step module defined additionally in the new version of SpikingJelly.
 Now one module can be both the single-step module and the multi-step module, which is determined by ``step_mode`` is ``'s'`` or ``'m'``.\